Monoametsi/Footie-Lights/README.md

 # Footie-Lights
 <p> Welcome to Footie-Lights, an application that provides a platform for you to watch football match highlights from a variety of leagues.</p>
 <p> The application was created with technologies that included HTML, CSS, JavaScript, NodeJS, Express, and MongoDB.
 The application fetches data from a
-third party API called Scorebat, which provides data that consists of football match highlights and other data regarding those matches.</p>
+third party API called Scorebat, which provides data that consists of football match highlights and other data regarding those matches.
-<p>After fetching the data, the application then persists the data to the database.
-The application then gets the data from the database and displays it
-on the browser. </p>
+After fetching the data, the application then persists the data to the database.
+The application then gets the data from the database and displays it on the browser. </p>